If you’re a healthcare professional looking to sharpen your skills, you need to know about FOAM. (And #foamed. And the difference.)

 The EMcrit Project: The Avengers of FOAM

 If LITFL is the Justice League of FOAM, The EMcrit Project is The Avengers.
-EMcrit is led by the omnitalented Dr. Scott Weingart, a New York intensivist whose goal is “to bring ICU level care to the ED, so our patients can receive optimum treatment the moment they roll through the door.”
-Dr. Weingart is chief of the Division of Emergency Critical Care at Stony Brook Hospital, a clinical associate professor of emergency medicine at Stony Brook Medicine, and an adjunct associate professor at the Icahn School of Medicine at Mount Sinai.
+EMcrit is led by Dr. Scott Weingart, a New York intensivist whose goal is “to bring ICU level care to the ED, so our patients can receive optimum treatment the moment they roll through the door.”
+He is an attending at Nassau University Medical Center, a professor of emergency medicine at Nassau University Medical Center, and an adjunct professor at the Icahn School of Medicine at Mount Sinai.
 He completed a residency in emergency medicine and fellowships in trauma, surgical critical care, and ECMO.

 Dr. Weingart took questions from the Figure 1 community for a Figure 1 on 1 Q&A. In that discussion, he outlined how he views FOAM vs. traditional academic publishing: